 CMS provided feedback to SCDHHS about "reverse integration" as a strategy for access and integration compliance, indicating it cannot be the only method providers use to meet access and integration compliance.
 To address this issue, SCDHHS will provide and share technical assistance with providers to help settings ensure they facilitate full access and integration for waiver participants into their community.
-This will include informal information sharing as site visits are conducted or informal meetings with providers are held, presentations done at provider association meetings, resources sent to providers, program areas and other state agencies, and formal feedback through individual responses to completed site visits to assist in this transition period.
-As mentioned in the "Actions to Bring System into Compliance" section (page 27), the assessment tool utilized for the ADHC site visits will be incorporated into the provider reviews that are conducted at least every 18-24 months by SCDHHS staff.
-This tool will cover the settings requirements detailed in 42 CFR 441.301(c)(4) as it relates to nonresidential settings and will help measure compliance of settings providing access and integration for waiver participants into their community.
-SCDDSN, as noted on page 47, plans to incorporate elements of the two assessment tools (Day and Residential) used in the independent site visits into their provider assessment so that the new HCBS requirements detailed in 42 CFR 441.301(c)(4) are captured as part of the regular review process by the QIO.
+This will include informal information sharing as site visits are conducted or informal meetings with providers are held, presentations done at provider association meetings, resources sent to providers and posted on the SCDHHS HCBS website, resources sent to program areas and other state agencies and formal feedback through individual responses to completed site visits to assist in this transition period.
+As mentioned in the "Actions to Bring System into Compliance" section (page 37), the assessment tool utilized for the ADHC site visits will be incorporated into the provider reviews that are conducted at least every 18-24 months by SCDHHS staff.
+This tool will cover the settings requirements detailed in 42 CFR 441.301(c)(4) as it relates to non-residential settings and will help measure compliance of settings providing access and integration for waiver participants into their community.